-When you are done, mail or deliver the Answer to the party who is serving you or their lawyer.
+When you are done with your Answer letter, make sure you date and sign it.
+Then mail or deliver it to the party who is serving you or their lawyer.
 That information is in the original Summons and Complaint.
-Make sure you write down the date you mailed or delivered it.
+Write down the date you mailed or delivered it.
 Keep the original copy of the Answer, you might need to file it in court.